-This is a great example of Keller’s concept in action.
+Collecting email addresses is a great example of Keller’s concept in action.
 As your team collects more and more email addresses, these efforts will have an ever-increasing and disproportionate impact throughout your veterinary practice.
 Take a look at how this impact could potentially add up:

+1. More efficient appointment confirmations.
 Every client email in your PIMS represents an opportunity for your team to eliminate an appointment confirmation phone call.
-There are plenty of great options available to automate your confirmation process using email and the time savings they offer can add up very quickly.
+There are plenty of great options available to automate your confirmation process using email.
+The time savings they offer can add up very quickly.

+2. Post-visit surveys and online reviews.
 Every client email represents an opportunity to solicit feedback.
 Surveying clients post-visit allows you to monitor your team’s performance and provides an early warning of client concerns before they snowball into bigger issues.
 An additional benefit is that most survey platforms automatically encourage happy clients to leave reviews online.

-Sometimes there are important messages that you need to send to your entire client base, for example, announcing new practice hours or welcoming a new DVM to your team.
+3. Quick and easy mass communication.
+Sometimes there are important messages that you need to send to your entire client base, like announcing new practice hours or welcoming a new DVM to your team.
 Email is probably the most efficient and cost-effective way to reach most of your clients at once.

+4. Lower postage costs.
 Not all clients respond to their first vaccine and treatment reminders, prompting veterinarian practices to send out second and sometimes third reminders.
 With the right platform and protocols in place, you can issue a first reminder to your clients by email and only mail postcard reminders to those who don’t respond, thereby reducing your postage costs.

 5. More efficient follow-up communication.
 Having a valid email address for each client increases the efficiency of your team’s follow-up communication.
 Instead of playing a game of phone tag with a client, your team can leave a voicemail and then pick up the conversation via email.
 For example, “Good evening, Mrs. Smith.
 This is Dr. Jones at Acme Veterinary Clinic.
 I was just calling to update you on Max’s test results.
-Overall his levels are looked good.
+Overall his levels are looking good.
 One of our nurses is going to send you an email shortly with more details using the address we have on file.
 Once you receive that, if you have any questions, please give us a call at 555-1212.
 Thanks!”

 Two tips for improving your email collection rate

-• Incentivize your team.
+1. Incentivize your team

-• Finetune your pitch.
+2. Finetune your pitch